Super Bowl LV: How to Watch, Halftime Show, Performers and More

 It feels like the last Super Bowl was one of the last major events before COVID-19 shut down the world in 2020, and now, with a new year, we'll get another chance to watch the National Football League crown a champion.
-Super Bowl LV is almost upon us, which will be played between the winners of this week's matchups between the Kansas City Chiefs and Buffalo Bills, and the Green Bay Packers and the Tampa Bay Buccaneers.
+Super Bowl LV is almost upon us, which will be played between the Kansas City Chiefs and the Tampa Bay Buccaneers.

 Your plans will no doubt be different this year, but as you get ready to watch Super Bowl 2021, here is everything you need to know, from date and kickoff time, to how to watch, plus all the details on halftime show, as well as pregame performers.